BestTimesToVisit.com Logo

 culture

-Respect the siesta, especially outside of major tourist hubs.
-Many smaller shops and businesses close for a few hours in the early afternoon (roughly 1 PM to 4 PM), so plan your shopping or errands accordingly to avoid disappointment.
+Embrace the 'siesta' culture, especially outside of peak tourist season.
+Many smaller shops and businesses close for a few hours in the early afternoon (roughly 1 PM to 4 PM).
+Plan your shopping or errands around this, or use the downtime to enjoy a leisurely lunch or explore a museum.

 money